 Meaning: Ano means “what,” while ba is an untranslatable word that Filipinos like to pepper their conversations with.
 “Ano ba?” is similar to the American expression, “What the?!”

-As an expression: Nabuhos ko yung tasa ng kape.
+Example: Nabuhos ko yung tasa ng kape.
 Sayang!
 (I spilled my cup of coffee.
 What a waste!)

 Meaning: A shortcut of the Tagalog word ganoon (pronounced ga-no-on), ganon means, “like that.”